godotengine/godot-docs/classes/class_checkbox.rst

 - :ref:`Texture2D<class_Texture2D>` **unchecked_disabled**

-The check icon to display when the ``CheckBox`` is unchecked and disabled.
+The check icon to display when the ``CheckBox`` is unchecked and is disabled.

 ----